 DRUMBEAT is an internationally-recognised workshop but its introduction at Karuah also marked the first time Samaritans had delivered the program.

-DRUMBEAT facilitator Janelle Wheatley has worked with those students nominated for the program, being of a similar age but being from culturally different backgrounds and those with particular difficulties.
+DRUMBEAT facilitator Janelle Wheatley has worked with those students nominated for the program to assist their social and emotional development.

 “Sometimes it’s those children who might not have the best self confidence who benefit most from DRUMBEAT,” she said.